Showing all 7 results

-Behringer, being listed as the 14th largest manufacturer of music products in 2007, is a multinational group of companies with direct marketing presence in over 10 countries or territories and a sales network in over 130 countries around the world.
+Behringer, being listed as the 14th largest manufacturer of music products in 2007, is a multinational group of companies with direct marketing presence in over ten countries or territories and a sales network in over 130 countries around the world.

-Behringer speakers, owned by Music Group is a holding company chaired by Uli Behringer, which also owns other audio companies such as Midas, Klark Teknik and Bugera, as well as Electronic Manufacturing Service Company Eurotec.
+Owned by Music Group,It is a holding company chaired by Mr Uli, The company also owns other audio companies such as Midas, Klark Teknik and Bugera, as well as Electronic Manufacturing Service Company Eurotec.

-A Brief through Behringer’s History:
+A Brief History:

 1989–2001: Foundation and early development:

-While studying sound engineering and classical piano at the Robert Schumann conservatory in Düsseldorf, Behringer, due to the university’s limited equipment, started to build his own products.
-On popular request for his equipments from his students, he soon was receiving more orders than he could handle himself, leading to the creation of Behringer Inc.
+While studying sound engineering and classical piano at the Robert Schumann Conservatory in Düsseldorf, Mr Uli, due to the university’s limited equipment, started to build his products.
+On popular request for his gear from his students, he soon was receiving more orders than he could handle himself, leading to the creation of Behringer Inc.

-According to Uli Behringer, his piano teacher being impressed with his sense of perfect pitch nicknamed him “The Ear”, which became an inspiration for the Behringer Ear logo.
+According to Mr Uli , his piano teacher being impressed with his sense of perfect pitch nicknamed him “The Ear”, which became an inspiration for the Behringer Ear logo.

-2002–2007: Behringer City:
+2002–2007: Company’s Own City:

 Owning to run a self-contained plant allowed Behringer a greater level of quality control.
-The 1,200,000-square-foot (110,000 m2) manufacturing complex in Zhongshan ships more than 2.5 million Behringer speakers and products per year to markets all around the world.
+The 1,200,000-square-foot (110,000 m2) manufacturing complex in Zhongshan ships more than 2.5 million Professional audio speakers and other products per year to markets all around the world.

-“Behringer University” supplies employees with training resources and E-learning courses to sharpen their career skills within the company by providing for management, career planning, health, language, and general knowledge courses.
+“Behringer University” supplies employees with training resources and E-learning courses to sharpen their career skills within the company by providing training for management, career planning, health, language, and general knowledge courses.

-Behringer mixer’s technological specifications:
+Audio mixer’s technological specifications:

 S, SD and SRC series for I/O interface